abdelaliichou/Estore-ISTIC/README.md

 26. Change all the design & the images & colors & illustrations
 27. Refactore colors file and deleting unused colors
 28. i11n and making the app compatible with multiple languages
 29. Add possibility to send receit by mail, and download it as pdf from the notifications
+30. Add possibility to see order status in the ordersActivity to know from the outside the delivery status of this order without clicking ✅